BiscuitPrime/BiscuitPrime.github.io/README.md

-# My personnal Github page
+# My personnal Website

-Used to display my work and projects for CVs
+Used to display my various work and projects.